A Beginner's Guide on International Trademark Registration through Madrid System

 Lists of goods and services – The list must be the same or narrower than the one in the basic application or registration .

-Date of Priority Claimed (if any) - You may claim the date of priority within 6 months from the basic application, then the basic application date will be used as a reference of priority rights in the applications in subsequent countries.
+Date of Priority Claimed (if any) - You may claim the date of priority within 6 months from the basic application, then the basic application date will be used as a reference of priority rights in the International applications in the subsequent countries.

 MyIPO Handling Fees - Form TMMP1; and